-Harvey Mudd College is accredited by the WASC Senior College and University Commission (WSCUC).
+Harvey Mudd College is regionally accredited by the WASC Senior College and University Commission (WSCUC).

-The University of Denver is accredited by the Higher Learning Commission (HLC) of the North Central Association (NCA).
+Colorado School of Mines is regionally accredited by the Higher Learning Commission (HLC) of the North Central Association (NCA).

 Colorado Springs, Colorado

-Colorado College is accredited by the Higher Learning Commission (HLC).
+Colorado College is regionally accredited by the Higher Learning Commission (HLC).

 New Haven, Connecticut

-Yale University is accredited by the New England Association of Schools and Colleges (NEASC).
+Yale University is regionally accredited by the New England Commission of Higher Education (NECHE).

-Connecticut College is accredited by the New England Association of Schools and Colleges (NEASC).
+Trinity College is regionally accredited by the New England Commission of Higher Education (NECHE).

 University of Delaware

-The University of Delaware is accredited by the Middle States Commission on Higher Education (MSCHE).
+University of Delaware is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

-Wesley College is accredited by the Middle States Commission on Higher Education (MSCHE).
+Wesley College is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 University of Florida

-The University of Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+University of Florida is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).